mlavi/hugo/content/post/calm.io-recap/calm.io-reconciling_configuration_management_and_immutable_infrastructure.md

-Configuration management runs after a node is provisioned and it "builds" the system into a desired role with static configuration as a run time operation, mutating the filesystem.
+Configuration management runs after a node is provisioned and it "builds" the system into a desired role with static configuration as a run time operation, mutating the file system.
 One concern can be addressed by refactoring static to dynamic configuration to remove a state dependency.
  The next step is to never use configuration management again after the initial system build for life cycle operations.
-The resulting filesystem is treated as an infrastructure artifact by exporting it.
+The resulting file system is treated as an infrastructure artifact by exporting it.
 To recap: we can refactor configuration management to move from an ongoing run time operation to synthesize mutable infrastructure to a one time build operation producing